spicata/obsidiannotes-v.2/content/Econ  Class 18.md

 ### What is income:
 - Income is money that an individual or business receives, usually from exchanging by providing a good or service through investing capital.
 - Investments, pensions, and forms of welfare payment are primary sources of income for retirees.
-- FOr individuals, income is most often received in the form of wages or salary.
+- For individuals, income is most often received in the form of wages or salary.
 - Business income can refer to a company's remaining revenues after paying all expenses and taxes.
 In this case, income is referred to as "earnings".
 Most forms of income are subject to taxation

 What affects income?